yurimjeon1892/hydeout/index.md

 Currently, I am a research scientist at Thordrive, an autonomous driving company.
 I develop deep learning-based multi-sensor object detection modules for autonomous vehicles and establish and maintain an automatic labeling system for a large-scale object detection dataset.

 Previously, I worked as a postdoctoral researcher at Seoul National University, where I researched perception systems for autonomous driving in off-road environments.
-I led a project aimed at estimating traversable spaces in off-road environments.
+I led a project focused on estimating traversable spaces in such environments.

 I completed my M.S. and Ph.D. at the Vehicle Intelligence Laboratory at Seoul National University, Republic of Korea.
 Before that, I obtained my B.S. in the Department of Electrical and Computer Engineering at Seoul National University.